MicrosoftDocs/power-automate-docs/articles/forms/overview.md

 ---
-title: Overview of Forms triggers and actions within flows (Video) | Microsoft Docs
+title: Overview of Forms triggers and actions within flows (contains video) | Microsoft Docs
 description: Use Forms within flows-Get response details, when a new response is submitted
 services: ''
 suite: flow